 The course will also draw in local conservation experts, giving students an insight into Zimbabwe’s conservation and cultural history, the current challenges facing Imire, and an outline of the work that is currently being done to secure the future of our wildlife and wilderness areas.

-During 6 week Nature Enthusiast course you will cover the following modules:
+During the 6 week wildlife conservation course you will cover the following modules:

 There is no other Nature Enthusiast course which facilitates meaningful research quite like ours, where participants actively contribute to Imire’s scientific research projects.